 The Admissions Committee determines the successful candidates and develops alternative lists for each degree program.
-On acceptance, successful applicants must return a Confirmation of Admission form with a nonrefundable tuition deposit to the Comptroller of the University of Alberta.
-This deposit is credited to tuition fees when the student registers.
-Should a candidate withdraw after accepting a position, this deposit is forfeited.

-Students enrolled in courses offered by the Faculty of Physical Education and Recreation must take responsibility for ensuring that they are physically and medically fit to be taking the course.
+On acceptance, successful applicants must return a Confirmation of Admission form with a nonrefundable Students enrolled in courses offered by the Faculty of Physical Education and Recreation must take responsibility for ensuring that they are physically and medically fit to be taking the course.
 If a student has a physical or medical condition that may compromise their physical participation and ability to meet requirements of the course, it is the student's responsibility to inform the instructor of the particular course in which they are enrolled.
 Students may contact the Faculty for further information on physical activity requirements and are encouraged to seek medical advice if necessary.